Hygienist Explains: ZYN Nicotine Pouches Bad For Your Gums?

 Can nicotine pouches cause gingivitis?

-Because of the microscopic effects of the nicotine pouches on the tissues surrounding the teeth, the gum tissue becomes much more susceptible to developing both gingivitis and periodontitis (types of gum disease).
+Because of the nicotine pouches’ microscopic effects on the tissues surrounding the teeth, the gum tissue becomes much more susceptible to developing gingivitis and periodontitis (types of gum disease).

-When blood flow is restricted in the gums due to the constriction of the blood vessels when nicotine is used, our bodies cannot fight infection or heal as easily.
+When blood flow is restricted in the gums due to the constriction of the blood vessels caused by nicotine use, our bodies cannot fight infection or heal as easily.

 Using nicotine pouches leaves the gums vulnerable to the bacteria in our mouths, resulting in inflammation of the tissues.
 Both chronic inflammation and the restriction of blood from the cells contribute to cell death, which can lead to gum recession.